3MAH/simcoon/docs/examples.rst

 	3	0.03	30	30
 	...

-The columns define the quantities in the followin order : #ninc, #time, #S11, #S22.
+The columns define the quantities in the following order : #ninc, #time, #S11, #S22.
 The order of the mechanical quantities is always 11,12,22,13,23,33, and if the temperature is set (with the letter 'T' instead of '0'), the following order is always considered: #ninc, #time, #T, #S11, #S22 in the case of the biaxial loading.

 .. code-block:: none